Friday, April 21, 2023

 "Archimedes, why did you forget the earth, when you were looking for the fulcrum that would make the universe tremble under your hands?

-This fulcrum was under your feet - it's the center of the earth.
-There's no weight, no gravity - mass is the same all around it, no resistance.
+"This fulcrum was under your feet - the center of the earth.
+There's no weight, no gravity - the same with mass, no resistance.
 Disturb it - and you can break the entire universe, everything would fly out from its nest.
 The earth, after all, is strongly connected with everything.
-To do this, you need not be at the center of the earth: stemming from it are handles - the levers, which extend across its entire surface.
+To do this, you need not be at the center of the earth: stemming from it are handles - levers, which extend across its entire surface.

-The most forceful force, the best lever, the most precise point is in me, a man.
+"The most forceful force, the best lever, the most precise point is in me, a man.
 If you were to turn the earth, Archimedes, it wouldn't be the lever that does it, but you.

-I will lean on myself, by myself, for myself, and overpower, override everything, not just this one universe.
+"I will lean on myself, by myself, for myself, and overpower, override everything, not just this one universe.

-Lamp, I find no light brighter than yours."
+"Lamp, I find no light brighter than yours."

 He once wrote, in lines, a song about water pressure.
 He drew this tempest of lines with a ruler and compass and hung it on the wall.
 When he asked one of his friends if he could interpret the drawing, the friend didn't understand and averted his eyes.
 And from this drawing, the music in Markun's blood rose like the tide.

-"If you run an engine," thought Markun, "a certain amount of energy per second is produced; if with one shaft, you directly connect it with another engine, in that same second, twice as much energy as the first engine is generated, and if you gave them an unlimited amount of natural force (water, wind), then the total work of this pair of motors will be as follows: rotation will initially correspond with the work of the natural energy in the initial small motor, then would double, as the second motor simultaneously consumes the natural driving forces twofold.
+"If you run an engine," thought Markun, "a certain amount of energy per second is produced; if with one shaft, you directly connect it with another engine, in that same second, twice as much energy as the first engine is generated, and if you gave them an unlimited amount of natural force (water, wind), then the total work of this pair of motors will be as follows: the rotation would initially correspond with the work of the natural energy in the initial small motor, then would double, as the second motor simultaneously consumes the natural driving forces twofold.
 But the first motor will then also begin to consume twice as much force as the first moment of its operation, in other words, it will start working with the power of the second motor.
-And the second motor, as twice as strong, will again work twice as energetically as the first one (that means four times relative to the initial moment) and will pull the shaft behind it with the speed's acceleration quadruple of that from the first starting moment.
+And the second motor, twice as strong, will again work twice as energetically as the first one (that means four times relative to the initial moment) and will pull the shaft behind it with the speed's acceleration quadrupled from that from the first starting moment.
 Then the acceleration would be equal to 8, 16, 32...
-So power will increase indefinitely; its limit is the strength of the metal from which the motors are built."
+Thus, power would increase indefinitely; its limit is the strength of the metal from which the motors are built."

 Markun stooped over the design.
 His turbine had six systems of spirals, successively linked and successively increasing in power.
 Therefore, the acceleration would be sixfold.
 The water would be so consumed, such that if the last in the sixth spiral is running; it's due to the other five coils running with the same water.